All parts for this concert have been emailed out to sections of the orchestra.

 He conducted the Latrobe City Youth Band on two tours of China and Japan.

 David co-founded Class Act Productions with friends and between 2015 to 2019 Class Act were involved with Manhattan Concert Productions were our young performers had the opportunity to perform in a Broadway show.
-David was also a member of the MSO Regional Teachers Forum, Orchestra Victoria mOVe schools’ program steering committee, Latrobe Regional Arts Forum, Latrobe City Sister Cities Committee and has recently retired about 29 years as a Leading Teacher/Learning Specialist at Lowanna College in Newborough.
+David was also a member of the MSO Regional Teachers Forum, Orchestra Victoria mOVe schools’ program steering committee, Latrobe Regional Arts Forum, Latrobe City Sister Cities Committee and has recently retired after 30 years as a Leading Teacher/Learning Specialist at Lowanna College in Newborough.

 David was awarded an OAM in the 2012 Australia Day Honours for his services to Music Education and the Performing Arts.